-4.7 Ongoing Management
+4.5 Ongoing Management

-4.7.1 Grazing Control
+4.5.1 Grazing Control

-Control of grazing is proposed for the habitat management areas in the form of livestock fencing and continued deer management.
-Grazing pressure at the habitat management areas would be monitored as part of the botanical monitoring (see Section 4.8.2).
+Control of grazing is proposed for the habitat management area in the form of livestock fencing and continued deer management.
+Grazing pressure at the habitat management area would be monitored as part of the botanical monitoring (see Section 4.6).
 The requirement for any future grazing control would be reviewed in light of the results of the botanical monitoring.

-4.7.2 Conifer Regeneration Control
+4.5.2 Conifer Regeneration Control

 It is expected that following ground smoothing in the forest-to-bog area, conifer regeneration would be reduced.
 However, due to the presence of conifer plantation within areas adjacent to the habitat management area, some conifer regeneration is expected.
 Therefore, conifer regeneration would be monitored, and the removal of regenerating conifers carried out when required, to maintain open vegetation and avoid the area reverting back to forest.
-The
+The frequency at which regenerating conifers would need to be removed would be subject to the speed of regeneration and would be determined following monitoring.